kelonye/downtown-stimulus/README.md

 | B        | 10,000                          | 10,000               | 10,000  | 20,000                 | 48,405  |
 | C        | 100, 300, 50, 100, 300, 70, 300 | 1,220                | 7,638   | 8,858                  | 21,438  |
 |          |                                 |                      |         | Total                  | 100,000 |

+We can see that business C did get the best allocation ratio due to having more interest from the public in terms of the number of contributors.

 ### Tools